LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 Here's my way to organize the various anti-bot measures I learned about, from top (ealry part of the user's request) to bottom (end part of the request).
 Which tactics am I missing?

-1. DNS Management (Cloudflare)
+1. DNS Management
     1. DDoS protection
     2. DNSSEC
     3. Privacy for your contact details
     4. Bot Fight Mode with JavaScript Detections
     5. Record proxying
     6. Email authentication records: SPF, DKIM, and DMARC
-2. App Host (Fly.io)
+2. App Host
     1. TLS, or Transport Layer Security - a cryptographic protocol that provides secure communication over a computer network
     2. Autostop/ Autostart
-3. App code (Ruby on Rails)
+3. App code
     1. IP-based activity
-        - Rate limiting actions on IP or other to reduce brute force attacks.
+        - Rate limiting actions on IP address (location) or other to reduce brute force attacks.
 See "[Brute-Forcing Accounts](https://edgeguides.rubyonrails.org/security.html#brute-forcing-accounts)" for more.
     2. Authentication
         1. Oauth with Google, Facebook, Github, etc.
             - Let a large organization with massive resources worry about the bots.